February is national pet dental health month. Here we talk about how to keep your pet’s teeth healthy for life.

 Listen to your vet’s advice, they may recommend at-home interventions, such as a specific diet, chew or toy to help keep teeth clean.
 They may also recommend a scale and polish, with or without other treatment, this will be done under routine anaesthetic.
 Routine anaesthesia is a low risk procedure and early intervention may reduce the need for an anaesthetic in later years when your pet is more likely to have additional health problems.
 Even in older pets, anaesthesia for dental procedures is very safe, although your vet may require a blood test prior to anaesthesia to check the health of their vital organs.

-Frequently owners are amazed at the improvement in demeanor of their dog following treatment of painful teeth, particularly when there were no obvious signs of dental disease before.
+Frequently owners are amazed at the improvement in demeanour of their dog following treatment of painful teeth, particularly when there were no obvious signs of dental disease before.

 Knowing how dental disease can affect your dog will allow you to take steps to prevent future problems and recognise when there is dental disease, meaning you can get early treatment.